European Natural Gas prices – where are we headed

 It all turned to shambles in 2000 as we all still remember (do you???) but the ensuing (it still took some time to evolve) internet business of today has gotten infinitely more powerful than we all dared to dream of.
 It was just not with the same players as in the late Nineties.
 Still, remember Altavista?
 Or Lycos?

 Back to the topic.
-The current Natural Gas price problem is multi faceted as it stems in part from the shale gas revolution in the US, flooding Europe with cheap coal that consequently pushed natural gas out of the market.
+The current Natural Gas price problem is multi-faceted as it stems in part from the shale gas revolution in the US, flooding Europe with cheap coal that consequently pushed natural gas out of the market.
 But another factor sure was the current economic crisis that makes us all cringe.

 The certificates were meant to be a disincentive to produce airborne Carbon in the first place.
 They are so dirt cheap now that they are not even a serious factor in the calculation anymore.
 The question is not – will we produce CO2 or not?
 It became an OPEX element that is just being factored in without any questions asked.

-But lets look at the more longterm drivers.
+But let’s look at the more long-term drivers.

-Everybody talks about shale gas in Europe but I think its a deeply misunderstood topic.
+Everybody talks about shale gas in Europe but I think it’s a deeply misunderstood topic.
 Shale gas today needs a lot of political support plus support from the population to succeed in any meaningful way.
 In Western Europe, this is virtually impossible to garner as NIMBY and NIMTO become extremely powerful in killing such projects before they even get dreamed up.
 We have a very telling example here in the Viennese basin even if I would argue that shale in Austria is a dead duck for other reasons than political activism.

 Imagine this happening with a couple of countries in the east of Europe.
-Even if they never export a whiff of gas into the rest of the continent, they would still cause a deluge of Russian gas further west and would consequently push prices down. maybe even to levels as we see them in the US today.
-After US shale, dont tell me that this is not on the books.
+Even if they never exported a whiff of gas into the rest of the continent, they would still cause a deluge of Russian gas further west and would consequently push prices down. maybe even to levels as we see them in the US today.
+After US shale, don’t tell me that this is not on the books.

 Here is the mix.
-Shale from the East, depressed economies all over the continent and a coal overhang that is not going to go away easily.
+Shale from the East, depressed economies all over the continent, and a coal overhang that is not going to go away easily.

 But more on that in another posting.